 Preferred Sub-alternative 2a: Three percent of golden crab shares will be set aside for appeals.
 Sub-alternative 2b: Five percent of golden crab shares will be set aside for appeals.
 Sub-alternative 2c: Ten percent of golden crab shares will be set aside for appeals.
 Sub-alternative 2d: Two percent of golden crab shares will be set aside for appeals.

 Establishing an appeals process for a catch share program is an administrative action.
 Therefore, it is not anticipated to directly or indirectly affect the physical, biological or ecological environments in a positive or negative way.
+Impacts associated with an appeals process are likely to be economic or social in nature.
 Alternative 1 (No Action) would indirectly benefit the biological environment because it would not allow any additional golden crab effort after the catch shares are distributed to eligible permit holders.
 Indirect effects on the biological environment may be caused if additional permit holders are issued catch shares as a result of implementing an appeals process.

 The adoption of Alternative 1, the no action alternative, would not include the establishment of an appeals process in the catch share program.
 Alternative 2 with sub-alternatives considers the establishment of an appeals process.
 Alternative 2 and associated sub-alternatives serve to help ensure the golden crab ACL would not be exceeded the first year of the program in the event many appeals are settled in favor of fishermen.
 Setting aside a portion of the ACL for appeals purposes limits the likelihood of major share adjustments that would need to take place after initial allocation in an effort for fishermen to adjust their shares to current catches.
 Smaller reductions would be more acceptable to currently active fishermen than large reductions in share allocations during the first fishing season.
-Use of initial allocation methodologies that allocate shares to currently active fishermen would also help.
+Use of initial allocation methodologies that allocate shares to currently active fishermen would also help with the appeals process.